sabertazimi/bod/packages/stylelint-config-mass/README.md

 ## Highlight

-disable `order/properties-alphabetical-order` in `stylelint-config-sass-guidelines`, use meaningful order
+disable `order/properties-alphabetical-order` in `stylelint-config-sass-guidelines`, use meaningful order:

 ```json
 {